 But the remote economy is a two-way street.
 The technology that lets a Colorado resident work for a Los Angeles firm from his offices in Boulder, also allows him to run his Colorado business while vacationing at a Southern California beach house.
-More and more nonresident business owners are doing just that.
+More and more nonresident business owners and key employees are doing just that.
 And that can lead to California tax problems.

 Many forms of income are easy to categorize as California source — rents from or sales of California real estate, income from operating a California business, wages for work performed in-state.
 When LeBron James plays the Clippers at Staples Center, he’s plying his trade in California and therefore pays California income taxes on the wages earned that night on the court.

 Working remotely for an out-of-state business while vacationing in California has become the norm for many nonresident business owners, especially if ecommerce is involved.
 But it comes with risk